To add e-reserve items to your course, you will need to do the following:

 - Or email your course code/details and reading list or syllabus (in Word format) to email@example.com.
 We require full citations with the source of the material and page numbers, if applicable, for each reading.
 Lists with vague or incomplete information will not be accepted.

 - Once your have submitted your readings please review our Deadlines and Processing Times webpage.
-Please allow a minumum of 10 days for processing during peak periods (one week before term starts until 2 weeks after term has started).
-After the E-Reserve deadline date has passed, readings are processed on a first come first served basis, so if you want to ensure students have access to their readings at the beginning of term please submit by the term deadlines.
+After the E-Reserve deadline date has passed, readings are processed on a first come first served basis, so if you want to ensure students have more timely access to their readings at the beginning of term please submit by the term deadlines.
+Readings that require permissions may be delayed.
 We understand the contract faculty are not always able to do this due to contract start dates.

 Time Line considerations: Please note that the Self Serve E-Reserve option may be faster way to get your readings processed and available to students when you are submitting materials past the E-Reserve deadline.
 Please note though if a permission has to be sought for a reading it still could take 6-8 weeks to process.